Warehouse Capacity Guide

-This article will help you learn how to calculate and optimise warehouse capacity, as well as explores alternatives to managing a warehouse.
+This article will help you learn how to calculate and optimize warehouse capacity, as well as explores alternatives to managing a warehouse.

 What is warehouse capacity?

-For ecommerce, warehouse capacity refers to the amount of available space for storage, inventory preparation, and order fulfilment.
+For ecommerce, warehouse capacity refers to the amount of available space for storage, inventory preparation, and order fulfillment.

 To fully understand warehouse capacity, it’s important to make a clear distinction between theoretical storage capacity and working capacity.

 While theoretical storage capacity refers to the physical capacity of the warehouse (both vertically and horizontally), working capacity is the amount of space available based on: